caroleatierney/Castle_Rock_Review/README.md

 Definitely got to the point where I just wanted to get it done and should have made it cleaner.

-Lost a lot of changes with something I did i Git!
+Lost a lot of changes with something I did in Git!

-** Post Course Updates **
+## Post Course Updates
 - [x] Instead of actual list, I display the books retrieved
 - [x] added up to 40 books
 - [x] resolved missing thumbnail errors